Dolnji Suhor pri Metliki: History

 A school was established in 1859, and a schoolhouse was built in 1875.
-The settlement was heavily affected by the Second World War because of its strategic position; after the Italian offensive in the Gorjanci Hills, military units were set up in the school and rectory on 16 November 1942.
+The settlement was heavily affected by the Second World War because of its strategic position; after the Italian offensive in the Gorjanci Mountains, military units were set up in the school and rectory on 16 November 1942.
 Partisan units burned the schoolhouse and rectory during an attack on 26 November 1942.
 Italian artillery from Metlika destroyed two houses and two barns.
 After the Armistice of Cassibile on 3 September 1943, the Partisans' regional committee was transferred from Gornji Suhor pri Metliki to Dolnji Suhor pri Metliki, where it remained until the German advance of 21 October 1943.
-A Partisan telephone switchboard operated in the village from 1943 to 1945, maintaining contact with communist insurgents in Croatia and with the field hospitals in the Gorjanci Hills.
+A Partisan telephone switchboard operated in the village from 1943 to 1945, maintaining contact with communist insurgents in Croatia and with the field hospitals in the Gorjanci Mountains.
 The Italian Fontanot partisan unit (Brigada Fratelli Fontanot) was established in the village on 17 December 1944.
 Water mains were installed in the settlement in 1961.